 For your screening needs try any of our AFC Urgent Care Denver locations!

 Women are disproportionately affected and impacted by STDs than men.
 But men can also experience a variety of healthcare risks without proper screening and treatment.
 Whenever you can’t wait for a doctor’s office or ER for testing services make sure you visit your nearest AFC Urgent Care Denver clinic!

 All four of our locations provide convenient STD testing access for our patients at flexible hours and on weekends.
 All AFC Denver locations also provide testing services at affordable self-pay rates and accept most major insurance plans.

 Your sexual health is an important part of your life and plays a role in maintaining peak overall.
 At AFC Urgent Care Denver, we’re here to provide you with private STD tests with same-day results when you visit.

-We’re all over the greater Denver area: Our clinic locations include the Denver Speer neighborhood, Denver Highlands, Cherry Creek, and Denver East.
+We’re all over the greater Denver area: Our clinic locations include the Denver Speer neighborhood, Denver Highlands, Cherry Creek, and Denver Park Hill.
 If you need help finding urgent STD testing services use the portals below to find directions fast!